andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

 Title: Clojure: manipulating HTML and XML with zippers

-Clojure provides a powerful mechanism for manipulating HTML/XML called `clojure.zip`. `clojure.zip` uses the concept of functional zipper (see [Functional Pearls The zipper](http://gallium.inria.fr/~huet/PUBLIC/zip.pdf)) to make manipulating hierarchical data structures simple and efficient.
+Clojure provides a powerful namespace for manipulating HTML/XML called `clojure.zip`.
+It uses the concept of functional zipper (see [Functional Pearls The zipper](http://gallium.inria.fr/~huet/PUBLIC/zip.pdf)) to make manipulating hierarchical data structures simple and efficient.
 This article will cover how to use zippers to manipulate HTML/XML in Clojure.

 ### A quick overview of zippers

-This articles isn't intended as an in depth guide to zippers but more to illustrate how useful they can be.
+This articles isn't intended as an thorough guide to zippers but rather to illustrate how useful they can be.

 In this example we will scrape an RSS feed, generate some HTML and then inject it into an existing HTML page replacing part of the original content.
 But first lets go over some zipper fundamentals.

 Lets start by requiring the `clojure.xml` for parsing XML and `clojure.zip` for zipper functions.